BingLiang666/CS514-Homework7-BingLiang/README.md

     Your choice:

-The followings are detailed descriptions of its functions and how to use them:
+The followings are instructions of how to use all the functions of Music Garden:

 ## 1. Display